square/square-nodejs-sdk/doc/api/disputes.md

 # Retrieve Dispute Evidence

-Returns the evidence metadata specified by the evidence ID in the request URL path
+Returns the metadata for the evidence specified in the request URL path.

-You must maintain a copy of the evidence you upload if you want to reference it later.
-You cannot download the evidence after you upload it.
+You must maintain a copy of any evidence uploaded if you want to reference it later.
+Evidence cannot be downloaded after you upload it.

 ```ts
 async retrieveDisputeEvidence(